*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Cat8 Ethernet cables are just now beginning to penetrate the market.
-As an emerging technology, they aren’t widely used, although they offer incredible bandwidth and speeds over much longer distances than their predecessors.
+As an emerging technology, they aren’t widely used, though they offer incredible bandwidth and speeds over much longer distances than their predecessors.

-This standard of Ethernet cables promises a maximum frequency of about 2,000 MHz with impressive speeds of about 40Gbps at a range of about 30 meters.
+This standard of Ethernet cables promises a maximum frequency of about 2,000 MHz with impressive speeds of about 40Gbps at a range of about 98 feet (30 meters).

-The cable is designed to support two connectors, which means you can have up to three connected cables giving you a combined length of 30 meters, without losing speed or suffering interference.
+The cable is designed to support two connectors, which means you can have up to three connected cables giving you a combined length of 98 feet (30 meters), without losing speed or suffering interference.

-As a quadruple shielded Ethernet cable, it’s designed for heavy-duty use, making it quite ideal for outdoor or buried connectivity.
+As a quadruple-shielded Ethernet cable, it’s designed for heavy-duty use, making it ideal for outdoor or buried connectivity.

-Couple that with the fact it’s both weatherproof and UV resistant, and you have the kind of cable that telcos would love to use.
+Couple that with the fact it’s both weatherproof and UV resistant, and you have the kind of cable that telecommunications companies love to use.